muchimi/JoystickGremlinEx/README.md

 # Change log

 ### (m76T47)
 - New: ability to lock inputs to prevent inadvertent changes.
+Locked inputs don't allow changes to the mappings.
+A lock status is now on every input.
+Devices also have a lock/unlock buttons at the top that apply to all mapped items.
+Inputs that have no maps cannot be locked.

 ### (m76T46)
 - Fix: simconnect autorepeat refactor for calc code + pulse API